 War hammers were developed as a consequence of the ever more prevalent metal armors of the battlefields.
 The war hammer could deal blows of force to the target and by impact alone do damage without penetrating the armour.
 The spike end could be used for grappling the target's armour, reins, or shield, or could be turned in the direction of the blow to pierce heavier armours.

 Axes and pole arms are related as most pole arms include an axe blade and a hook to help unseat riders or trip oppnents.

-Traditionally this was a large bladed axe like a viking axe.
-The axe was superseeded by the sword until plate armour against which swords had little effect.
+Traditionally this was a large bladed axe two-handed weapon like a Dane axe but smaller one-handed versions were sometimes carried as side arms.
+The axe was superseeded by the sword until plate armour, against which swords had little effect.
 The battleaxe in a changed form then made a reappearance.

 Used by knights when fighting against other knights as it is designed as an anti-armour weapon.
 It consists of an heavy curved axe blade for cutting and crushing armour (as well as anything else!),and a normally a curved back spike useful for puncturing armour, as well as hooking shields, bits or armour, people etc.